-Title to the Notes is evidenced by book entries, and each person shown in the Spanish Central Registry managed by Iberclear and in the registries maintained by the respective participating entities in Iberclear (the "Iberclear Members") as having an interest in the Notes shall be (except as otherwise required by Spanish law) considered the holder of the principal amount of the Notes recorded therein.
+Title to the Notes is evidenced by book entries (anotaciones en cuenta), and each person shown in the Spanish Central Registry managed by Iberclear and in the registries maintained by the respective participating entities in Iberclear (the "Iberclear Members") as having an interest in the Notes shall be (except as otherwise required by Spanish law) considered the holder of the principal amount of the Notes recorded therein.

-The Issuer will discharge its payment obligation under the Terms and Conditions by making payments through Iberclear.
+The Issuer will discharge its payment obligation under the Conditions by making payments through Iberclear.
 Noteholders must rely on the procedures of Iberclear and its participants to receive payments.
 The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, holders of the Notes according to book entries and registries as described in the previous paragraph.
 In addition, the Issuer has no responsibility for the proper performance by Iberclear or their participants of their obligations under their respective rules and operating procedures.

-A summary of clearance and settlement procedures applicable to book-entry notes in Spain is contained under Section 12 (Summary of Clearance and Settlement Procedures applicable to Book-Entry Notes).
+A summary of clearance and settlement procedures applicable to book-entry notes in Spain is contained under Section 11 (Summary of Clearance and Settlement Procedures applicable to Book-Entry Notes).

-The claims of Noteholders may be structurally subordinated to some senior creditors and to creditors of Non-Recourse Financing.
+The claims of Noteholders may be structurally subordinated to some senior creditors (including holders of other debt securities of the Issuer) and to creditors of Non-Recourse Financing.

 The operations of the Group are principally conducted through the Parent and its subsidiaries.
 Accordingly, the Issuer is and will be dependent on the operations of the Group to service its payment obligations in respect of the Notes.
-The Notes could be structurally subordinated to the claims of some holders of debt securities and other creditors, including trade creditors, of the Group, and to all secured creditors of the Group.
+The Notes could be structurally subordinated to the claims of some holders of debt securities and other creditors (such as the debt securities of the Issuer currently outstanding), including trade creditors, of the Group, and to all secured creditors of the Group.
 In the event of an insolvency, bankruptcy, liquidation, reorganisation, dissolution or winding-up of the business of the Parent or any subsidiary of the Parent, creditors of the Parent or such subsidiary generally will have the right to be paid in full before any distribution is made to the Parent.